SalesforceCommerceCloud/raml-toolkit/.github/CONTRIBUTING.md

 ### Creating a New Profile

-If you want to create a new profile there are a few items that you need to follow or at least consider when contributing a new profile:
+When creating a new profile, here are a few items that you need to follow or at least consider:

   - Profile naming
   - Testing